Ameobea/algobot3/trade_generator/tradeManager/tradeManager.md

 The `manage` collection has a subcollection called `conditions`.
 These are a set of conitions that must be met for an action to be taken.

+On a database level, conditions are stored in the following form:

+`{id: «unique position id», func: (env, state, actions)=>{return new Promise((fulfill, reject)=> ... }}`

-They are passed in as Promises.
+The `func` property of conditions are passed in as Promises.
 Each of these conditions are evaluted on each priceUpdate.
 Each condition must also fulfill with either `false` or an updated version of `position`.
 This can be useful if things such as position state are altered or new condition promises are added.
 Perhaps change this to automatically detect changes.

 #### Creating conditions